Escape response: Habituation

 A series of initially threatening encounters that do not lead to any true adverse outcomes for the animal can drive the development of habituation.
 Habituation is an adaptation strategy that refers to the diminishing response of an animal to a stimulus following repetitive exposures of the animal to that same stimulus.
 In other words, the animal learns to distinguish between innately threatening situations and may choose to not go through with their escape response.
 This is a highly variable phenomenon, where the stimulus itself is highly specific, and the experience is highly context dependent.
-This suggests that there is no one mechanism by which a species will develop habituation to a stimulus, instead habituation may arise from the integration of experiences.
+This suggests that there is no one mechanism by which a species will develop habituation to a stimulus; instead habituation may arise from the integration of experiences.
 A number of cognitive processes may operate during one single threatening experience, but the levels at which these processes are integrated will determine how the individual animal will potentially respond next.

 Caenorhabditis elegans, commonly identified as nematodes, have been used as a model species for studies observing their characteristic "tap-withdrawal response".
 The tapping on serves as the fear-provoking, mechanical stimulus which C. elegans worms will move away from.
 If the tapping stimulus continues without any direct effects on the worms, they will gradually stop responding to the stimulus.
 This response is modulated by a series of mechanosensory neurons (AVM, ALM, PVD, and PLM) which synapse with interneurons (AVD, AVA, AVB, and PVC) transmitting the signal to motor neurons that cause the back-and-forth movements.
-Habituation to the tapping reduces activity of the initial mechanosensory neurons, seen as decrease in calcium channel activity and neurotransmitter release.
+Habituation to the tapping reduces activity of the initial mechanosensory neurons, seen as a decrease in calcium channel activity and neurotransmitter release.

 The primary force driving escape habituation is suspected to be energy conservation.
 If an animal learns that a certain threat will not actively cause harm to it, then the animal can choose to minimize its energy costs by not performing its escape.
 For example, zebrafish, who are habituated to predators, are more latent to flee than those who were not habituated to predators.
 However, habituation did not affect the fish's angle of escape from the predator.